Success Stories

 We Wrote the Book on Learning and Employment Records (LER’s).
 Literally.

-AACRAO LER Accelerator
+AACRAO LER Curriculum

 A national curriculum, built with depth and designed for action.